open-dynaMIX/simple-mpv-webui/README.md

 ![notification](screenshots/notification.png)

+## Thanks
+Thanks to [makedin](https://github.com/makedin) for his work on this.

 ## Differences to mpv-web-ui
  - More controls
  - Some styles and font-awesome
+ - Option to set the port being used (defaults to 8080)
+ - Using the Media Session API

 ## Warning
 These are my first steps with lua, so I'm just happy it works.